 Ximen (西門) Night Market

-Taipei is the capital of Taiwan and it is a city that I have visited a few times.
-The city has a number of night markets and it is always a delight to check them out.
-The Ximen (West Gate) Night Market is just a short walk form the Taipei Main Station.
+Taipei, the capital of Taiwan, is a city I have visited several times.
+It boasts numerous night markets, which are always a delight to explore.
+The Ximen (West Gate) Night Market is just a short walk from Taipei Main Station.

-Jiufen literally means nine portions.
-According to Wikipedia, during the first years of the Qing Dynasty, the isolated village housed nine families, thus the village would request “nine portions” every time shipments arrived from town.
-This hillside town became a populist tourist spot after a Taiwanese movie A City of Sadness that was set here.
-The movie dealt with the 228 tragedy which was a taboo subject in Taiwan until the late 1980s.
+Jiufen, literally meaning ‘nine portions,’ has an interesting historical origin.
+According to Wikipedia, during the early years of the Qing Dynasty, the isolated village was home to nine families.
+Consequently, when shipments arrived from town, the village would request ‘nine portions.’
+Over time, this hillside town gained popularity as a tourist destination, particularly after the release of the Taiwanese movie A City of Sadness, which was set in Jiufen.
+The film tackled the 228 tragedy, a once-taboo subject in Taiwan that only began to be openly discussed in the late 1980s.

-228 refers to an anti-government uprising by the native Taiwanese against the Nationalists Chinese who were fighting a civil war against the Communists on the mainland.
-On February 28, 1947, thousands of civilians, including some unarmed negotiators, were massacred by the army sent to the island by the Nationalists government.
+The 228 tragedy refers to an anti-government uprising by the native Taiwanese against the Nationalist Chinese government who were fighting a civil war against the Communists on the mainland.
+On February 28, 1947, thousands of civilians, including some unarmed negotiators, were massacred by the army sent to the island by the Nationalist government.

 A question that I ponder every time I visit Taiwan: When is a country not a country?
 Taiwan has a population of 23 million people, a democratically elected government, a constitution, a currency, an independent judiciary, a functioning parliament, and a relatively free press.
 Yet, out of the 196 member states at the UN, only about a dozen of them recognize Republic of China (Taiwan’s official name).
 The number will continue to dwindle as the Peoples’ Republic of China “persuades” these countries to switch allegiance.

-As I am writing this in early April, 2020, I wondered what the COVID-19 pandemic would look like if WHO had heeded Taiwan’s warning about the emergence of a novel coronavirus as early as December, 2019..
-However, since WHO refuses to acknowledge Taiwan as an independent entity, the report was ignored.
+As I am writing this in early April, 2020, I wondered what the COVID-19 pandemic would look like if WHO (World Health Organization) had heeded Taiwan’s warning about the emergence of a novel coronavirus as early as December, 2019..
+Unfortunately, due to the WHO’s refusal to acknowledge Taiwan as an independent entity, the report was ignored.